JaimeGSandoval/API-Hackathon-2/README.md

 # Today In Science
 A mobile responsive app that utilizes two APIs to bring the user the most recent articles focused on the popular fields of Science.
-Many more fields of Science are available to the user, so they can catch up on the latest research findings.
+Many fields of Science are available to the user, so they can catch up on the latest research findings.

 ## Technologies Used